 Secretary: The secretary takes meeting minutes, distributes the minutes and communicates notices of regular and special meetings.
-The secretary also certifies voting results and maintains proxies and association members’ voting authorizations.
+According to these Jacksonville property managers the secretary also certifies voting results and maintains proxies and association members’ voting authorizations.
 In addition, the secretary maintains the association’s corporate record book of all meeting minutes and resolutions.

 Treasurer: This officer oversees the financial statements and expenditures within the guidelines of the Board’s policies.
 He or she reports on the budget and financial matters at each Board meeting.